promethivm-labs/Summa-Generativarum/README.md

 $$
 \frac{d\text{XGI}_{\text{total}}}{dt} \geq 0
 $$

+Formal English: The total Xenogenerative Index (XGI) is non-decreasing over time; the system's overall generative capacity must not fall.

 The **Xenogenerative Index (XGI)**—a substrate-neutral metric of generative capacity—must be non-decreasing for system coherence.
 Components: